 Speaking of writing, one of the best parts of Valentine’s Day is reading all the writing on conversation hearts.
-Right??
-I mentioned this over on Instagram the other day– I get a KICK reading these things.
+Right?
+I get a KICK reading these things.
 Wicked cool, txt me, QT pie, fax me… I even saw a “giggle” and “sugar pie” in a bag recently.
 And the mustache!!
 Thank you for all the entertainment, Brach’s!

 Let’s jump right into the cookies.

 Today’s conversation heart lookalike cookies are a sugar cookie, pastel royal icing on top, and writing.
 I stuck with the shortest possible sayings and words because, well… you know my struggle.

 We’re using royal icing for the sugar cookie decoration.

 Tools You Need:

 - Americolor Soft Gel Paste Color Kit.
 In my experience, this is the BEST coloring for royal icing.
 The color is rich and vivid.
 You only need a teeny drip for the pastel colors in today’s cookies.
 And for darker colors, 1 small drop.
 So these colors will last you a very long time!
 I used the yellow, deep pink color, violet, green, and orange.
 Red for the writing.